workflows-sh/do-k8s-cdktf/Command.md

-# Depoy Infrastructure from IaC using CTO.ai
+# Deploy Infrastructure from IaC using CTO.ai

 This repo includes a complete Digital Ocean infrastructure with Kubernetes, Container Registry, MySQL, Postgres, Redis, Load Balancers and Project Resource Management all built using CDKTF & Terraform Cloud.

-The repo also includes a PaaS workflow integration with CTO.ai that streamlines Developer Experience for utilizing the infrastructure, which includes interative workflows that work in the CLI & Slack, but also full CI/CD & Preview Environments for all delivery.
+The repo also includes a PaaS workflow integration with CTO.ai that streamlines Developer Experience for utilizing the infrastructure, which includes interactive workflows that work in the CLI & Slack, but also full CI/CD & Preview Environments for all delivery.

-## Pre-requesites
+## Pre-requisites
 * Docker, Node (NVM) 12+ & npm installed
 * Sign up for CTO.ai, setup CTO.ai team
 * Install Ops CLI, Connect Github & Slack